-Active optics is the active control of the primary and secondary mirrors of the telescope.
+Active optics is the active control of the primary and secondary mirrors of the telescope its main goal is to correct for dome turbulence and gravity pull on the mirror, in order to ensure the same seeing as it can be measured outside the dome with the telescope at zenith.
+VLT mirrors have been optimized to make use of this correction, hence it is not possible to observe without using the active optics.
 Adaptive optics is the correction of wavefront errors induced by atmospheric turbulence.
-Although, the instrument can run in closed loop without the active optics system controlling the primary and secondary mirrors, one gets better adaptive optics performance if the active optics system of the telescope is running.
+Although, the instrument can run in principle in closed loop without the active optics system controlling the primary and secondary mirrors, one gets better adaptive optics performance if the active optics system of the telescope is running.